cubicflow/lifeflower/_bundles/conscious-wash.md

 background-color: "#DDE2D9"
 featured_bundle: false

 long_description: Can’t decide between Lemongrass, Lavender or Patchouli Rose?
 Don't worry, we wont make you.
 Try all three scents of our plant based, conscious body wash for a discounted price.
-Originally priced at $75, discounted to $60!

 ingredients: blank